 The gallery’s owner, Philip March Jones, is from Kentucky by way of Louisiana, so they show a handful of Southern artists working in the visionary tradition of Black craftsmanship as well as up-and-coming painters living in the NYC area.

 The Southerners include notables such as Richard Dial, Ronald Lockett, and Joe Minter.
-Their deeply spiritual work, made from old metal farm machines, is imbued with an acute sense of the magic of making art out of whatever’s in front of you.
+Their deeply spiritual work is made from found pieces of salvaged scrap metal and imbues the art with an acute sense of magic from making art out of whatever’s in front of you.

 The up-and-comers pour light on the parts of self-worth that we must hold on to, no matter what.
 Their work is often confessional, always tender, and dreams of worlds the artists desire their worlds to be.